Guest Blog from Angie Wuelling*

 – “Power Distance:” Americans tend to have a greater distance between superiors and employees.
 In Austria, power is distributed more equally among superiors and employees.

 – “Individualism:” Austria and America are both individualistic societies but America has a much higher score, reflecting our “loosely-knit society” in which we tend to focus on ourselves as individuals and our immediate families.
-In our workplace, Hofstede Insights notes that American employees are “self-reliant and display initiative.”
+In our workplace, Hofstede Insights notes that we value employees who are “self-reliant and display initiative.”

 – “Long Term Orientation:” America is considered a “normative society” that prefers “time-honoured traditions and norms while viewing societal change with suspicion.”
 Austria has a higher score in this dimension, making it a more pragmatic culture that prepares for the future by changing its traditions.

 As Austrians work in the US, some might find that Americans have a difficult time understanding their accented English.
 If someone desires to reduce his or her accent in order to be better understood, consider contacting a speech-language pathologist, such as ChitChat Therapies.
 We provide individualized accent modification programs.

 Bilingualism is much more prevalent in Europe than in the US.
 Given Austrians’ familiarity with bilingualism and multilingualism, many readers likely know this information.
 However, it is very important to remember that learning more than one language does NOT cause language delays or disorders.
 It also does NOT cause confusion or additional difficulties for people with disabilities.
 In fact, bilingualism provides tremendous cognitive and linguistic benefits.